 Welcome to Virtual Insanity for OTB, where we spend virtual money to try and win virtual money on golf betting.
 It's that simple!

 In 2019, Nate Lashley won with a score of 25 under par.
-Last year, Bryson DeChambeau came home in front with a score of 23 under par.
+In 2020, Bryson DeChambeau came home in front with a score of 23 under par and last year's leading score in regulation was 18 under par - Cam Davis eventually won in a play off.
 This is a tournament which suits big hitters that can attack the small greens.

 The event starts at 11.45am Thursday, Irish time.

-Be sure to shop around, with bookmakers such as Paddy Power, SKY Bet, Betfair, Betfred and William Hill offering 1/5 the odds for your pick to get into the top eight places.
+Be sure to shop around, with bookmakers such as Paddy Power, SKY Bet, Betfair, Ladbrokes, Coral, Betfred and William Hill offering 1/5 the odds for your pick to get into the top eight places.

 So that's €30 wagered virtually on this week's golf.
 Make sure you bet less at home!

 Please gamble responsibly, never bet more than you can afford, and good luck!